FAMILY SYSTEMS JOURNAL

 Defining oneself as a therapist requires observing one’s feelings and behavior and clarifying one’s thinking regarding clients as well as the therapeutic process.
 Using the subjective data provided by self-report, the author uses her own clinical cases to understand the variation in her reactivity and to work at defining herself as a therapist.

 Report on the 2nd International Conference on Bowen Family Systems Theory

 Peggy Chan, MEd, RSW

 The 2nd International Conference on Bowen Family Systems Theory was held in Hong Kong on May 17-19, 2018.
 The more than 300 attendees had the opportunity to view the breadth of cultures in which family systems ideas were relevant.
 The baton was handed to attendees from Sweden who will host the 3rd International Conference in June 2020.

 FACULTY CASE CONFERENCE

-Presentation of a faculty clinical case and discussion with faculty of the Bowen Center.
+Presentation of a faculty clinical case, followed by a discussion with faculty members of the Bowen Center

 Reviews on books relevant to Bowen theory and its many applications.

 Darwin’s Unfinished Symphony: How Culture Made the Human Mind